 Electrical Engineering, B.A.Sc.
-(Class of 2021)
+(Class of 2023)

-Elective courses in years three and four are to be chosen from Electives Lists A and B (shown under fourth year), and by consulting suggested Streams and prerequisite paths.
+Elective courses in years three and four are to be chosen from Electives Lists A and B, and by consulting suggested Streams and prerequisite paths.
 Your complete degree program must:

-- 1. Exceed the minimum Accreditation Units (AU) set by ECE in each CEAB category. - 2.
+- 1. Satisfy the minimum Accreditation Units (AU) set by ECE in each CEAB category. - 2.
 Have at least 5 courses from Electives List A. - 3.
 Have at least 5 four-hundred level elective courses. - 4.
-Counting required core courses, plus elective courses chosen for second, third and fourth years, result in a total of no fewer than 119.6 credits for those years (remaining AU balance is shown below after each year).
+Counting required core courses and elective courses in all four years, result in a total of no fewer than 157.5 credits for the complete program.